- Work With USAID

 Welcome to our training series on “How to Work with USAID.”

-This virtual training program allows you to learn at your own pace.
+This online training program allows you to learn at your own pace.
 We encourage you to start with the first e-module and work your way through the series.
 We hope that you find these e-modules to be helpful, and we appreciate any feedback, which you may send to firstname.lastname@example.org.

-- Exploring Opportunities to Partner with USAID explains where USAID works, what USAID’s priorities are, how the budget process works, and what types of funds Congress provides for foreign assistance.
-The majority of this e-module focuses on providing a 5-step workplan for exploring potential funding opportunities with USAID.
-Running Time: ~50 minutes.
+- Exploring Funding Opportunities to Partner with USAID explains where USAID works, what USAID’s priorities are, how the budget process works, and what types of funds Congress provides for foreign assistance.
+The majority of this e-module focuses on providing a 4-step workplan for exploring potential funding opportunities with USAID.
+Time: ~30 minutes.
+PDF Version

 - Understanding Types of USAID Awards covers the differences between a grant, cooperative agreement, and a contract; key phases of the award cycle; the different partner communication tools that USAID may use to communicate with interested partners; and competition rules for acquisition and assistance.
-Running Time: ~45 minutes.
+Time: ~45 minutes.
+PDF Version

 - Effectively Responding to USAID Award Solicitations explains best practices in drafting a response to a solicitation, such as understanding the various parts of a response, developing a time-conscious approach, and becoming familiar with the evaluation process.
-Running Time: ~30 minutes.
+Time: ~30 minutes.
+PDF Version

 - Introduction to USAID Partnerships and the Global Development Models helps resource partners, such as corporations, foundations, investors, and industry associations, as well as impementing partners, better understand public-private partnerships and Global Development Alliances (GDAs).

-- Preparing Budgets for Acquisition Proposals This e-module focuses on how to prepare a budget for contract proposals.
-Coming soon!
+- Budgets for Acquisition Proposals focuses on how to prepare a budget for contract proposals.
+Coming in 2017!